PromzzyKoncepts/SQL-template/README.md

-# curriculum-databases-projects-template
+# SQL DATABASE TEMPLATE

-> This template should be used for database related projects at Microverse.
+> This template should be used for database related projects Here at LMTECH HUB.
 > Generate your own repository, update this README and edit all files content while working on projects.
 You should not be adding any new files unless asked otherwise.